 There were 300 Japanese working on the estate and 100 on Si-Amil Island.
 They owned the biggest estates (Kuhara estate) and a golf course.
 There was an estate hospital and representative office of a Japanese Bank set up for the benefit of the Japanese inhabitants.
 Their commercial fishing (mainly tuna) was unique.
 Their company, Borneo Fishing Company, whose office and factory were mainly worked by Japanese women.
 The workers and suppliers arrived in Tawau in Japanese ships, and all were disembarked into launchers and lighters and taken direct to Si-Amil.
 Despite their commercial activities, they left no impact on Tawau in term of local affairs, social and cultural life.

 The S.S.
 Kinabalu of the Sabah Steamship Company linked Tawau with Sandakan, Lahad Datu, Semporna and Tungku (yes, Sabah Steamship, the name ‘Sabah’ then was already in use and the company was a subsidiary of Chartered Company).
 The ship was wrecked off Semporna and later replaced by S.S.
 Baynain by The Bakau Company (also a subsidiary of the Chartered Company).
-The government cruiser, “Petrel” which was made by Hong Kong and Whampoa Dock Company for British North Borneo government, was based in Tawau.
+The government cruiser, “Petrel”, was based in Tawau.
 But it was often used on duty elsewhere.
 Apart from that, there were very few sailing craft.
 There was no airfield in Tawau (or anywhere in Sabah).
 There was a small public hospital close to the shore but had no medical officer.
 A medical doctor by the name of Ernst Sternfeld was sent from Sandakan to station in Tawau in 1939-1940, but lasted only for a few months.

 The Chinese community maintained schools.
 The Roman Catholic Church was later established in 1922 and provided the only English primary school.
 Mosques were unostentatious.
 The District Office was headed by expatriate district officer and assisted by a chief clerk and court interpreter, Mr. Lim Ong Tun.
 In the community, a highly respected figure was OKK Abu Bakar.
 The Chinese “Kapitan” was Mr. Stephen Tan (who was later killed by Japanese invaders).
 A letter from Tawau to Sandakan could take above nine days to arrive and to reach Singapore took nineteen days.
 Since it took many days from the locals to receive mails and newspaper, they tended to rely on radio to keep themselves informed of world news – for the wars in Europe, China etc. Even then, a few people could afford a radio set.
 The best station, apparently, was Manila Station.